 To make the most of every value opportunity, you want to be getting the best odds available.
 If you only use one or two bookmakers, you're really limiting your chances of getting the best odds and so limiting your chances of long term success.
 You should have at any one time, at least 6 bookmakers in your portfolio.
 The bookmakers you choose depends upon what you are wanting to bet on.

 If you want to be a long term winner, you need to have accounts at each of Pinnacle Sports, SBObet and Betfair.
 While no bookmaker is perfect, these three welcome long terms winners and will not restrict you in the manner that more mainstream bookmakers can.

 Now while mainstream bookmakers have their critics, it's valuable to have accounts (if possible!) with at least three at any one time, even if they have restricted your action.
 Why?
 Well it's simply a matter of options.
 While bookmakers like Pinnacle consistently offer great odds on most sports and leagues, there will be times when the best prices can be found at bookmakers such as bet365, William Hill, Ladbrokes and BetVictor.
-Mainstream bookmakers such as these will also offer more varied betting markets.
+Popular bookmakers such as these will also offer more varied betting markets.
 Again, long term success is very much a matter of opportunity meeting options.

 #10 - Ability To Believe In Any And All Conceivable Gods And/Or Transcendental Possibilities